alexking/blinds/README.md

 Note - you probably wouldn't do poorly by following the original project more closely than I have - many of my changes actually have more to do with the parts I had available at the time (my local RadioShack isn't very well stocked).
 In particular, in future versions I plan to add buttons to control the blinds.
 I didn't have any buttons.

 ### Arduino Code
-The code to upload to the Arduino [is located here](arduino-code.ino) (there's some great [example code here](https://gist.github.com/aurman/6546221)).
+The code to upload to the Arduino [is located here](arduino-code.ino) (there's some great [example code here](https://gist.github.com/aurman/6546221) that its based on).
 You'll need to install the following libraries -

 - [SmartThings Arduino Library](http://build.smartthings.com/arduino/)
 - [Adafruit DHT11](https://github.com/adafruit/DHT-sensor-library) (optional, only needed if you're using the DHT11 temperature/humidity sensor)